 For a few years, it seemed that every time we saw the allergist, our daughter’s food allergies increased.
 She had lived with a peanut allergy for 2 years and tree nut allergies for 1 year when she was diagnosed with an egg allergy.
 While we were still digesting this news, a friend asked, “Wow – what are going to do about the flu shot?”

-Yes, the influenza vaccine is incubated on egg embryos, so it can contain egg protein.
+Yes, the.
 Alright, so since my daughter is allergic to eggs, she can’t get the flu vaccine anymore, right?
 Fine, I’ll just add it to my ever-growing list of things to avoid.

 Now, you and I both know that, like most things in life, it’s not that simple.
 If you think the flu shot is an important part of staying healthy, then the diagnosis of an egg allergy complicates your life in multiple ways.